Milling cutter: Swarf removal

 Another important quality of the milling cutter to consider is its ability to deal with the swarf generated by the cutting process.
 If the swarf is not removed as fast as it is produced, the flutes will clog and prevent the tool cutting efficiently, causing vibration, tool wear and overheating.
 Several factors affect swarf removal, including the depth and angle of the flutes, the size and shape of the chips, the flow of coolant, and the surrounding material.
 It may be difficult to predict, but a good machinist will watch out for swarf build up, and adjust the milling conditions if it is observed.

-Selecting a milling cutter
+Selection

 Selecting a milling cutter is not a simple task.
 There are many variables, opinions and lore to consider, but essentially the machinist is trying to choose a tool that will cut the material to the required specification for the least cost.
 The cost of the job is a combination of the price of the tool, the time taken by the milling machine, and the time taken by the machinist.
 Often, for jobs of a large number of parts, and days of machining time, the cost of the tool is lowest of the three costs.